Larsende/F5_Agility_2018_Security_in_AWS/docs/Labs/Lab1/module2/module2.rst

 To initially change the password for the BIG-IP management utility we need to connect via SSH and then modify the admin password.

 1. First, you will need to change the permissions of the ``Student#-BIG-IP.pem`` key pair you saved above.
 For example, ``chmod 400 Student#-BIG-IP.pem``
+2. Next, find the EIP that the CFT created for the ``Management`` interface of your BIG-IP instance by going to :guilabel:`EC2 -> Network Interfaces` and filtering for ``Student#``.
+Note the IP address for the ``Management`` interface.
-2. You can connect using an SSH utility - make sure to use ``admin`` as the username (do not use root) and ensure you use the ``Management EIP`` (you can find this by viewing the settings the EC2 instance settings).
+3. You can connect using an SSH utility - make sure to use ``admin`` as the username (do not use ``root``) and the ``Management EIP`` from the previous step.
 Use the ``Student#-BIG-IP.pem`` key pair you saved when you created the instance in Lab 1.
 For example: ``ssh -i Student#.pem admin@<EIP-of-Management>``
-3. After connecting via SSH issue the command ``modify auth password admin`` - change the admin password to one that you will remember
+4. After connecting via SSH issue the command ``modify auth password admin`` - change the admin password to one that you will remember
-4. Save the password change by issuing the command ``save sys config``
+5. Save the password change by issuing the command ``save sys config``
-5. You can now connect to the BIG-IP Web UI on HTTPS using the EIP for the management interface (bypass the self-signed cert warning) and the credentials admin/<password-from-step-3>
+6. You can now connect to the BIG-IP Web UI on HTTPS using the EIP for the management interface (bypass the self-signed cert warning) and the credentials admin/<password-from-step-3>

 .. |github| raw:: html

-   <a href="https://github.com/F5Networks/f5-aws-cloudformation/tree/master/supported/standalone/3nic" target="_blank">F5's Github repository</a>
+   <a href="https://github.com/F5Networks/f5-aws-cloudformation/tree/master/supported/standalone/3nic/existing-stack/payg" target="_blank">F5's Github repository</a>